 Vomit Discretion Shot: Linguini does this out a window after a brief taste of his own soup... before Rémy fixes it.

 What the Hell, Hero?: Linguini is furious when he catches Rémy helping his clan to steal food from the restaurant fridge.

 When Elders Attack: A crazy old woman tries to shoot the rats with a shotgun, but completely and utterly fails.

 X-Ray Sparks: When Rémy and Émile are cooking something on the TV antennae over chimney smoke, they are struck by lightning and their skeletons show.

-Yank the Dog's Chain: Anton gave Gusteau's a great review...but since the rats tied up the Health Inspector—they had to release him—the restaurant got closed.
-But don't worry, Remy soon gets his own restaurant.
+Yank the Dog's Chain: Anton gave Gusteau's a great review... but since the rats tied up the health inspector — they had to release him — the restaurant got closed.
+But don't worry, Rémy soon gets his own restaurant.